firefox-devtools/firefox-devtools.github.io/README.md

     - Read the [contributor docs](https://firefox-source-docs.mozilla.org/devtools/) to get started.
     - Check out our [good first bugs](https://bugs.firefox-dev.tools/?easy&tool=all) to see what's available.
 - Our [UX repository](https://github.com/firefox-devtools/ux) has issues that need design ideas and critique.
-- Join our [Slack](https://devtools-html-slack.herokuapp.com/) to hang out and ask questions.
+- Join our [chat rooms](https://chat.mozilla.org/#/group/+devtools-team:mozilla.org) to hang out and ask questions.

 ## Give Feedback
 - On [Twitter](https://twitter.com/FirefoxDevTools), we often ask for feedback on new designs and prototypes.